snlansky/dotfiles/README.md

-dotfiles
+linux config
 ========

-Dotfiles of my development environment.
+config of my development environment.
 Working with Linux.

-Deploy
+config
 ------

 The deployment will overwrite your configuration file, be sure to backup your existing configuration.